Shop the Eclipse Store

 In the U.S., the next three total solar eclipses will occur in 2033, 2044, and 2045.

-As we did for the 2017 and 2024 eclipses, NationalEclipse.com will serve as a one-stop source for information on these upcoming eclipses and others around the world.
+Since launching NationalEclipse.com in 2015, millions of people have relied on us for accurate and reliable information about solar eclipses.
+As we did for the historic 2017 and 2024 eclipses, NationalEclipse.com is proud to once again serve as a one-stop source for information on the upcoming 2026, 2027, and 2028 eclipses and others around the world.

 Types of Eclipses